TCR2 Therapeutics Inc. (TCRR) and Surface Oncology Inc. (NASDAQ:SURF) Comparing side by side | New Business Observer

 |-47.88%

-For the past year TCR2 Therapeutics Inc. has 3.12% stronger performance while Surface Oncology Inc. has -47.88% weaker performance.
+For the past year TCR2 Therapeutics Inc. had bullish trend while Surface Oncology Inc. had bearish trend.

 Summary

-TCR2 Therapeutics Inc. beats Surface Oncology Inc. on 4 of the 6 factors.
+TCR2 Therapeutics Inc. beats on 4 of the 6 factors Surface Oncology Inc.

 Surface Oncology, Inc., a clinical-stage immuno-oncology company, engages in the development of cancer therapies.
 The company's lead product candidate is the SRF231 that is in Phase I clinical trial targeting protein called cluster of differentiation (CD) 47.
 It is also developing SRF373 inhibiting CD73; SRF617 inhibiting CD39; and SRF388, an antibody targeting interleukin 27.
 The company has a collaboration agreement with Novartis Institutes for Biomedical Research, Inc. for the development of cancer therapies.
 Surface Oncology, Inc. was founded in 2014 and is headquartered in Cambridge, Massachusetts.